Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Part 1.md

 - Master blacksmith
 - Armorer/craftsman of the gods
 - The son of Hera, either by Zeus or through Asexual reproduction (revenge for Zeus being with other women)
-- Symbols include fire, anvil, axe, donkey, hammer, tongs and quail **Aphrodite**
+- Symbols include fire, anvil, ax, donkey, hammer, tongs and quail **Aphrodite**
 - Goddess of love, pleasure, passion, procreation, fertility, beauty and desire
 - The daughter of Zeus and the Oceanid (or Titaness) Dione, or possibly born from the sea foam after Uranus' blood dripped into the sea after being castrated by Cronus, who then threw his fathers genitals into the sea (freaky ahh greeks)